 courtesy Niu Ba ba

-The shop has amassed a large following and attracts travelers from around the world.
+The shop has amassed a large following and attracts travel fans from around the world.
 But success didn't come easy.

 After spending more than two decades in Canada, Wang Tsung Yuan -- the original founder of Niu Ba Ba and Eric Wang's father -- decided to return home to Taiwan and open a beef noodle shop in 1990.